eazhar/leetcode/226-invert-binary-tree/NOTES.md

 ​Pseudocode
 1) Check null (return root if so)
-2) Swap left and right TreeNode pointers (use a temp) 3a) Recursive pass of left
+2) Swap left and right TreeNode pointers (use a temp)
+3) a.
+Recursive pass of left
-3b) Recursive pass of right
+b.
+Recursive pass of right